Edo de Waart: Orchestral conducting

 In January 2008, De Waart was named music director of the Milwaukee Symphony Orchestra, and he assumed the post in September 2009.
 In March 2008, the Saint Paul Chamber Orchestra announced De Waart as an Artistic Partner with the orchestra for the 2010–11 season.
 In April 2010, the Milwaukee Symphony Orchestra announced the extension of De Waart's contract through the 2016–17 season.
 In the same month, the Royal Flemish Philharmonic (deFilharmonie) announced De Waart's appointment as chief conductor for six seasons beginning in 2012.
 He formally began his chief conductorship of deFilharmonie (now: Antwerp Symphony Orchestra) in 2011, a year earlier than originally scheduled.
 In November 2014, deFilharmonie announced that De Waart's tenure as chief conductor would conclude after the 2015–2016 season.
 In February 2015, the Milwaukee Symphony announced the conclusion of De Waart's music directorship after the 2016–2017 season.
 He now has the title of conductor laureate of the Milwaukee Symphony.

 In June 2015, the New Zealand Symphony Orchestra announced the appointment of De Waart as its next music director.
 He led his first concerts as NZSO music director in March 2016.
+He conducted his final concerts as NZSO music director in November 2019, and took the title of music director laureate in 2020.

 In January 2015, De Waart first guest-conducted the San Diego Symphony.
 In January 2019, the orchestra announced the appointment of De Waart as its first-ever principal guest conductor, effective with the 2019–2020 season.

+On 10 April 2024, De Waart announced his retirement.

 Opera

-De Waart has also been a frequent conductor of opera, making his first appearance at the Santa Fe Opera (SFO) in 1971, in a production of The Flying Dutchman.
+De Waart was a frequent conductor of opera, making his first appearance at the Santa Fe Opera in 1971, in a production of The Flying Dutchman.
 He debuted at the Houston Grand Opera in 1975, the Royal Opera House, Covent Garden in 1976, and the Bayreuth Festspielhaus in 1979.
 From 1970, he conducted Netherlands Opera (DNO) frequently.
 In 1980, he directed a Ring cycle at the San Francisco Opera.

 In March 2002, De Waart announced his departure in 2004 as chief conductor of the DNO, a position he had occupied since 1999.
 In giving his reason for leaving, De Waart mentioned his desire to spend time with his two small children.
 But in an interview with the newspaper Trouw he also mentioned his disagreement with DNO director Pierre Audi's conceptual staging of Lohengrin and Robert Wilson's planned Madama Butterfly, saying he missed "humanity" and "emotion in the direction."

-In July 2007, SFO named De Waart their chief conductor, effective 1 October 2007.
+In July 2007, Santa Fe Opera named De Waart their chief conductor, effective 1 October 2007.
 His initial contract was for four years, during which time he conducted the 2008 production of Billy Budd.
-But in November 2008, SFO announced that De Waart would step down before the end of his contract, no earlier than the end of the 2009 season.
+However, in November 2008, Santa Fe Opera announced De Waart's resignation, to occur before the end of his contract, no earlier than the end of the 2009 season.
 De Waart cited health and family reasons for this decision.